 At that point I gave up and fell silent, wanting to avoid a fracas.

 It was not the loudest and certainly not the longest disturbance ever to occur at a TWUC event and probably would have ended with the meeting but for a Toronto TWUC member named Dave Bidini.
 He issued a post on his Twitter feed saying there had been an “ugly” event at a Writers Festival party where a man named Alan Twigg made racist comments to an Indigenous writer.

 When Dave Bidini was unable to substantiate why my truncated attempt to improve Ms. Benson’s equity presentation constituted racism, he subsequently proceeded to fabricate an outrageous quote allegedly gleaned from a brief parking lot conversation.
-He stated in a Tweet that I feared Indigenous people wanted to “boot us off our land.”
+I was stated in a Tweet on his site that I feared Indigenous people wanted to “boot us off our land.”
 I emphatically deny saying, or even thinking any such thing-ever.
 Anyone who knows me or reads my writing knows how foreign to my value system such a statement would be.
 But in a Trumpian age, apparently many people are more than willing to believe in an outrageous lie.

 I am not entirely sure why I was made a member of the Order of Canada, but that might be one of the reasons.

 The wonderful growth of appreciation and understanding of Indigenous peoples that we are now witnessing in this country is the result of constructive actions and some difficult conversations.
 I will continue to provide preferential treatment at my own discretion, not because of any governmental dictum, to books from and about Indigenous societies and individuals, as I have been doing non-stop, in every issue of BC BookWorld, since 1987.